gsnilloC/gsnilloC/README.md

 ---

 ### About Me 👋
-I’m a passionate **Software Engineer** and a recent graduate from **San Francisco State University**, where I graduated with a **Bachelors in Computer Science**.
+I’m a  **Software Engineer** and a recent graduate from **San Francisco State University**, where I graduated with a **Bachelors in Computer Science**.
 I have a solid understanding of computer science fundamentals and an eagerness to tackle real-world software challenges!

 ### 🛠️ Current Projects
 -  Working on a **Sneaker Price Tracker** using Node.js, React, AWS Lambda.